City of Water and Ink: Decoding Venice through Multi-Modal Semantic Search

 Backend Infrastructure

-- Insert semantic vectors into the Qdrant Doc collection.
+- Insert semantic vectors into Qdrant Doc collection.

 Core Dev: T2T